Republican-led US House Rejects Trump Ally For Speaker - UrduPoint

 The former wrestling champion and Ohio State University coach has been dogged by allegations, which he denies, that he turned a blind eye to sexual abuse of student wrestlers by a team doctor.

-With Republicans capturing their slim majority in the House in 2022, he snagged the powerful role of judiciary chairman and is leading an aggressive impeachment inquiry against President Joe Biden.
+With Republicans capturing their slim majority in the House in 2022, he snagged the powerful role of judiciary chairman and is leading an aggressive impeachment inquiry against Biden.

 "I think Jim Jordan will be a great speaker," Trump said outside a courthouse in New York as he attended his civil trial for fraud.